Contents

 Our Microsoft Teams integration can notify your account's contacts when their visitors or deliveries have arrived.

-If this is something you want to enable for your organization, follow the steps below.
+If you want to enable this for your organization, please follow the steps below.

-Please note that once the Integration is turned on, it can take 30-60 minutes for messaging rules to appear for your contacts.
+Please note that once the integration is turned on, messaging rules can take 30-60 minutes to appear for your contacts.

 Prerequisites

-Before setting up the Microsoft Teams integration, please first ensure the following requirements are in place to avoid complications during setup.
+Before you set up the Microsoft Teams integration, please ensure the following requirements are in place to avoid complications during setup.

-Please note any changes made to your Microsoft organization's environment (in Azure Portal or Microsoft Teams Admin Center) may take several hours to come into effect.
+Please keep in mind that any changes made to your Microsoft organization's environment (in Azure Portal or Microsoft Teams Admin Center) may take several hours to come into effect.
 We recommend waiting one day after saving changes before enabling The Receptionist integration for Microsoft Teams.

 Verify Your Microsoft Organization Role

-In order to authorize our integration, a Global Administrator role is needed.
-You can see if you are a global administrator by going to the "Roles and administrators" area of your Azure Portal.
-If your role shows up as "Global Administrator", then you will be able to consent to our integration.
-If you cannot access this page or are not a Global Administrator, you will need to find someone else in your organization to enable the integration.
+To authorize our integration, a Global Administrator role is needed.
+You can see if you are a global administrator by going to your Azure Portal's "Roles and Administrators" area.
+If your role shows up as "Global Administrator," you can consent to our integration.
+If you cannot access this page or are not a Global Administrator, you must find someone else in your organization to enable the integration.

 Allow Third-Party Apps in the Teams App Store